dotnet-websharper/docs/content/core/sitelets.md

     // Returned Content:    (value of IndexContent : Content<EndPoint>)
     ```

-* `Sitelet.Folder` takes a sequence of Sitelets and shifts them by a path segment.
+* `Sitelet.Folder` takes a sequence of sitelets and shifts them by a path segment.
 It is effectively a combination of `Sum` and `Shift`.

     ```fsharp
     Sitelet.Folder "folder" [